genesiscloud/genesis-cloud-inference-articles/art03.md

 ```

 The program is functionally similar to previously described Python program `trt_onnx_parser.py`.
-Plans generated using the Python and C++ program versions are interhcngeable; each plan
+Plans generated using the Python and C++ program versions are interchangeable; each plan
 can be used for the subsequent inference with Python and C++ programs described in
 this article.